Antoinnee/projet_pros_sys_A3_23-26/README.md

 Then simply open the file 'EasySave.sln' with Visual Studio and compile the project.

 _________________________
-Project by Adam, Alen, Antoine.
+Project by Adam, Alen, Antoine, for CESI Engineering school.